njtransit 9 months ago

 It's funny that folks will look down on diet soda but then be fine with tea and coffee and sports drinks like the bubbles make it meaningfully different.

-• riffraff a day ago
+• riffraff 9 months ago

 5+ cans of soda a day seems unhealthy even if it's not caloric, the gas and acid will mess up your stomach.